 Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.62.5.

-Use the java.lang.Thread.isAlive() method to determine if a thread is already terminated.
+Use the java.lang.Thread.isAlive() method with caution to determine if a thread is already terminated, being aware that the call is subject to race conditions.

 When appropriate, use the Java ExecutorService framework for concurrency management using tasks.